PaulineLawrey/python-novice-gapminder/_episodes/01a-run-quit-spyder.md

 - "What is an IDE?"
 - "How can I run Python programs using Spyder?"
 objectives:
-- "Launch Spyder."
+- "Launch Spyder"
-- "Understand what an IDE is."
+- "Understand what an IDE is"
-- "Create a new Python script."
-- "Create and run cells in a Python script."
-- "Run a Python script outside of the IDE."
+- "Execute code from both the Editor and the Console"
 keypoints:
 - "Python scripts are plain text files."
 - "Use the Spyder IDE for editing and running Python."